 He spent a good number of years working in the publishing industry.
 He assisted John Wiley in setting up the first print on-demand facility in the UK and was lucky enough to be a character in a Robert Rankin novel before moving to Ireland with his family in 2003.
 While spending time with his young son, he developed a greater sense of wonder and imagination and began writing these ideas down in 2009.
 Some of this work was subsequently published in 2011 and since then there has been a growing interest in the strange and miraculous life of his hero Charlie.

-There are currently plans to publish the two Charlie novels as an anthology edition later in 2019 entitled “Charlie’s Angels: The Life, Love, Death, and Life of Charles Louis Armstrong Parker”.
+The two Charlie novels are due to be published in 2020 in one volume entitled “Charlie’s Angels: The Life, Love, Death, and Life of Charles Louis Armstrong Parker”.